 There can be severe medical complications associated with cocaine use.
-Some of the most frequent complications are cardiovascular effects, including disturbances in heart rhythm and frank heart attacks; respiratory effects such as chest pain and respiratory failure; neurological effects, including strokes, seizures, and headaches; and gastrointestinal complications, including abdominal pain and nausea.
+Some of the most frequent complications are cardiovascular, including disturbances in heart rhythm and frank heart attacks; respiratory effects such as chest pain and respiratory failure; neurological effects, including strokes, seizures, and headaches; and gastrointestinal complications, including abdominal pain and nausea.

 Cocaine use has been linked to many types of heart disease.
-Cocaine has been found to trigger chaotic heart rhythms called ventricular fibrillation; accelerate heartbeat and breathing; and increase blood pressure and body temperature.
+Cocaine has been found to trigger chaotic heart rhythms called ventricular fibrillation, accelerate heartbeat and breathing, and increase blood pressure and body temperature.
 Physical symptoms may include chest pain, nausea, blurred vision, fever, muscle spasms, convulsions, coma, and death.

 Different routes of cocaine administration can produce different adverse effects.
 Regularly snorting cocaine, for example, can lead to the loss of the sense of smell, nosebleeds, problems swallowing, hoarseness, and an overall irritation of the nasal septum, which can result in a chronically inflamed, runny nose.
 Ingested cocaine can cause severe bowel gangrene, due to reduced blood flow.
 Persons who inject cocaine have puncture marks and "tracks," most commonly in their forearms.
 Intravenous cocaine users may also experience allergic reactions, either to the drug or to some additive in street cocaine, which in severe cases can result in death.
 Because cocaine has a tendency to decrease food intake, many chronic cocaine users lose their appetite and can experience significant weight loss and malnourishment.